 8 helpful tools for your customer support team

-A good customer support software can streamline the team’s workflow and processes with multichannel ticket management, customizable SLAs and customer satisfaction surveys.
+A good customer support software can streamline the team’s workflow and processes with multi-channel ticket management, customizable SLAs, and customer satisfaction surveys.

-But in addition to a reliable customer support software, there are many other tools that can help streamline your day-to-day tasks.
+But in addition to reliable customer support software, there are many other tools that can help streamline your day-to-day tasks.
 From grammar checks to reminders to take breaks, here are eight tools that help increase productivity and maximize your time.

 Slack is a communication tool that is great for cutting down on emails.
 You can create private and public channels, as well as message team members directly.
 Slack is not only great for team communication, but it’s also helpful in creating a sense of community, especially if you have remote workers.
 For example, you can create a virtual water cooler with a #general or #funny channel.

 Speaking of remote workers, if your whole team or even part of your team works remotely, it’s important to check in with them – both for regular team huddles as well as one-on-ones.
 Since you don’t have the luxury of popping into a meeting room to have a face-to-face conversation, you can use online conversation tools such as Skype or Google Hangouts to talk virtually.
-It’s important to have these check-ins with remote workers so they feel connected and supported as a team member.
+It’s important to have these check-ins with remote workers so they feel connected and supported as customer support team members.

 Zapier is a tool that integrates with thousands of applications and helps you automate apps that you use every day.
 You set up “zaps” so that when a “trigger” (when your company is mentioned on social media) occurs, certain actions will happen automatically (a ticket is automatically created or it goes to a Slack channel feed).

 The possibilities with Zapier are endless.
 You can set it up so that tasks are automatically created in project management tools or customer information is automatically synced with your CRM system.